 Foxtel Now lets viewers stream live TV, pause and rewind live TV, watch catch-up TV and set parental controls.
 There are also many titles available on demand.
 Rewinding capacity depends on the device on which you’re running the Foxtel Now app.

-The Fetch TV Mighty set-top box comes with a full EPG guide, PVR (record up to six programs while watching a seventh, store up to 585 hours of entertainment), and over 7,000 movies and TV series available to rent on demand.
-Fetch also lets you pick from more than 30 channels on a monthly basis, and has a mobile app that lets you watch on the go — and even lets you direct your Mighty set-top box to record what you want right from you mobile device.
+The Fetch TV Mighty set-top box comes with a full EPG guide, PVR (record up to six programs while watching a seventh, store up to 585 hours of entertainment), and over 8,000 movies and TV series available to rent on demand.
+Fetch also lets you pick from more than 30 channels on a monthly basis, and has a mobile app that lets you watch on the go — and even lets you direct your Mighty set-top box to record what you want right from your mobile device.
 All five Free-to-air catch-up services (NOW, PLUS7, SBS On Demand, ABC iView, and TENplay), as well as the Stan, Netflix, and hayu apps are built right in.
 Oh, and don’t forget YouTube, WikiTV, and NASA TV.

 Foxtel Now is available throughout Australia — if you have a broadband connection then you can be up and running in minutes.
-Depending on how you obtain Fetch will affect how long it takes until you’re up and running.
+How you obtain Fetch will affect how long it takes until you’re up and running.
 If you’ve purchased a Fetch box from a retailer, then you could be up and running the same day.
 If you get Fetch through an internet provider, then it’s dependent on their customer service turnaround times.

 The Verdict —Which Is Best for You?